 It’s risky to have items moving inside of a sealed package, so be sure you filled it with enough papers

 Step No. 6 – Tape the Box Well and Label It

 Don’t save on the tape while figuring out how to pack glasses – use as much as you can to be completely positive that it won’t open during the trip or afterward.
 Tape the bottom and the top several times.
 Another bonus step is labeling.
-Use a marker or buy “fragile” tape, whichever you opt for, just be sure that the label is very visible on all sides of the box so that no matter which side you approach it, you’ll know how to handle it.
+Use a marker or buy “fragile” tape, whichever you opt for, just be sure that the label is clearly visible on all sides of the box so that no matter which side you approach it, you’ll know how to handle it.
 Don’t forget about the “this side up” sticker – put it also on a visible spot.

-Load the Packages With Breakables Last
+How to Pack Glasses for Shipping – Load the Packages With Breakables Last

 All of your delicate belongings should be loaded last